Fibromyalgia in Children

 How is fibromyalgia treated?

-- Anti-inflammatory medications, to relieve pain and improve sleep
+- Anti-inflammatory medicines, to ease pain and help your child sleep

 - Exercise and physical therapy, to stretch muscles and improve cardiovascular fitness

 - Short-term use of antidepressant medicine at bedtime, to improve sleep and mood

 Talk with your child’s healthcare providers about the risks, benefits, and possible

 It is not known if fibromyalgia in a child continues into adulthood.
 The pain and

 lack of energy can affect your child’s quality of life and may cause depression.
 Talk